The Dukes Of Hazzard, 1979

 The show was a huge hit with audiences and as some of the more adult elements of very early episodes faded out of the series it moved from its post-watershed position to a more family-friendly Monday evening slot at 7:20 pm.
 Soon a massive hit, it moved from Monday evenings to prime time Saturday evening (times varied, but typically around 5:25 pm), where it stayed for a number of years.
 Later when ratings began to dip (partly caused by the change to Coy and Vance, and partly to do with competition from ITV, with new hit shows such as The A-Team), it moved back to Mondays, making the odd return for short runs on Saturdays.
 Late episodes also popped up occasionally on Sunday afternoons, and the remaining episodes of the final season were broadcast on weekday mornings during school holidays in the late 1980s.

-Each episode was introduced by The Balladeer (Waylon Jenkins) who also provided a humorous comentary throughot each episode.
+Each episode was introduced by The Balladeer (Waylon Jenkins) who also provided a humorous commentary throughot each episode.

 The series follows the adventures of “The Duke Boys”, cousins Bo Duke (John Schneider) and Luke Duke (Tom Wopat), who live in a rural part of the fictional Hazzard County, Georgia, with their attractive female cousin Daisy (Catherine Bach) and their wise old Uncle Jesse (Denver Pyle).

-Each week would see them foiling Boss Hogg’s corrupt schemes and plans, finding themselves being persued by Sherriff Roscoe and his deputy (who were in the employ of the corrupt Boss Hogg).
+Each week would see them foiling Boss Hogg’s corrupt schemes and plans, finding themselves being pursued by Sherriff Roscoe and his deputy (who were in the employ of the corrupt Boss Hogg).

 Denver Pyle … Uncle Jesse